syncfusion-content/ej2-common-docs/ej2-javascript/js/getting-started/nuejs.md

 {% endhighlight %}
 {% endtabs %}

-## Define Component in Layout

-In the `./src/layout.nue` file, specify the component you've defined in `components.nue` using the component name with the **<ejs-grids/>** tag.
+3. In the `./src/layout.nue` file, specify the component you've defined in `components.nue` using the component name with the **<ejs-grids/>** tag.
 Also, add the links and scripts for this component to integrate the Syncfusion grid component into your project's layout, and include the `index.js` script file.

 {% tabs %}
-{% highlight ts tabtitle="./src/layout.nue" %}
+{% highlight html tabtitle="./src/layout.nue" %}

 <html>
   <meta charset="utf-8">